pulp/pulpcore/docs/admin/reference/settings.md

 # Settings

-There are only two required settings, although specific plugins may have additional required settings.
+There is one required settings, although specific plugins may have additional required settings.

 - `SECRET_KEY <secret-key-setting>`
-- `CONTENT_ORIGIN <content-origin-setting>`

 !!! note
     For more information on how to specify settings see the [`Applying Settings`](#).